Best productivity apps in 2021 – Master List

 Here are some of the apps that could help mitigate unproductivity whose main cause is ADHD.

-- Remember the Milk is a to-do list app that is designed with busy people in mind.
+Remember the Milk is a to-do list app that is designed with busy people in mind.
 Since you may have plenty of tasks that you can’t afford to forget, this app could be really helpful.
-As some experts advise people with ADHD find a highly customizable to-do list to keep their attention from switching, Remember the Milk has this option as well.
+As some experts advise people with ADHD to find a highly customizable to-do list to keep their attention from switching, Remember the Milk has this option as well.

-- Focus@Will is a focusing background noise app that boasts having a specific ADHD channel.
+Focus@Will is a focusing background noise app that boasts having a specific ADHD channel.
 The unique backlog of music presets this app offers is bound to help you find a tune to boost your productivity.
 If the ADHD channel doesn’t help you, there’s also an option of doing a questionnaire to find the perfect one for you.

-- ScheduleOnce is a great app if you work with a lot of clients, or offer a service.
+ScheduleOnce is a great app if you work with a lot of clients, or offer a service.
 Since it can be difficult to keep track of appointments and bookings, and you run the risk of double-booking a meeting, this app can help alleviate some of that responsibility.
 You can custom-create a booking page for yourself (or your business) and have clients schedule themselves with your premade openings.